 The Order creates MPART as an advisory body within the Department of Environmental Quality, with the director or director’s designee from within that department from the following seven agencies:

 - Department of Environment, Great Lakes, and Energy (previously the Department of Environmental Quality)

 - Department of Licensing and Regulatory Affairs

-The director of the Department of Environmental Quality, or the director’s designee from within the department, will serve as the chairperson of MPART.
+The director of the Michigan Department of Environment, Great Lakes, and Energy (EGLE), or the director’s designee from within the department, will serve as the chairperson of MPART.

-MPART will be charged with providing recommendations to the director of the DEQ, and the directors of the other involved agencies, and coordinate efforts between them.
-MPART will also research, identify, recommend, ...
+MPART will be charged with providing recommendations to the director of EGLE, and the directors of the other involved agencies, and coordinate efforts ...